utkdigitalinitiatives/ibu/README.md

 ###Sample Data for MongoShell from terminal:
 >mongoimport --db ibu --collection ibuerrordoc --drop --file src/tap/InsertDummyData.json

+There are sample XML files, pulled from the Adams collection, in `ibu/test`.
+Some of them have been invalidated.
+**Question:** Does it make sense to keep the XML and IMG files in sync?
+There are excellent reasons for changing these, randomizing them, etc., but is there any reason to _not_ keep files from the same collections in `test/`?

 ##Resources
 * This is not important but useful
 	* [README.md Markdown Formatting](https://guides.github.com/features/mastering-markdown/)